Clinical Laboratory Science Degree Program

 Learn more about the advantages of studying the Clinical Laboratory Science program at DeVry University.
 Request more information.

-Focusing on applying concepts and skills to real-world situations, DeVry's Clinical Laboratory Science program curriculum includes these career-enhancing courses:
+Focusing on applying concepts and skills to real-world situations, DeVry's Clinical Laboratory Science program curriculum includes these courses:

 Lab Science Career Entry Exploration & Phlebotomy